Program: Early Childhood Development

 Gainful Employment Disclosure Information: Please see www.pdc.edu/future-students/gainful-employment/ to access gainful employment information for this program.

-Occupational Objectives: Upon completion of the Early Childhood Development Associates degree, graduates possess the knowledge and skills required for entry into the Early Childhood field:
+Occupational Objectives: Upon completion of the Early Childhood Certificate, graduates possess the knowledge and skills required for entry into Early Childhood Educational facilities such as, Head Start and Early Head Start programs, family day care homes, and preschool programs.

-- Illustrate developmentally appropriate techniques and methods for encouraging the development of math, science, and social studies.
+- Illustrate developmentally appropriate techniques and methods for encouraging the development of language, literacy, math, science and social studies.

 - Utilize the arts and other creative developmentally appropriate activities for young children.

-- Use developmentally appropriate practices to plan activities to stimulate the logical thinking skills in curriculum.
+- Use developmentally appropriate practices to plan activities to stimulate the logical thinking skills in children

-Admission Requirements: General Admission to the college is required.
-In addition to the admissions requirements established for the College, entry into Early Childhood Development requires proficiency in reading, basic arithmetic, and standard written English, and computer usage as measured by the placement tests offered at the College.
-Students who do not have these proficiencies must correct their deficiencies by taking developmental courses (i.e., ITE 101and 115).
+Admission Requirements: In addition to the general admission requirements of the College, entry into the Early Childhood Development Certificate curriculum requires proficiency in reading, basic arithmetic, standard written English, and computer usage as measured by the placement tests offered at the College.
+Students who are not proficiencies must correct their deficiencies through developmental courses or the needed computer courses (i.e. ITE 101 and115).

-Program Requirements: Students should be advised that many agencies require a criminal background check through the Virginia State Police Department and a child abuse check through the Virginia Department of Social Services before employment involving contact with young children.
-In addition, some child care facilities and schools may require proof of specific vaccinations and health related tests for students to complete their supervised workplace experiences.
+Program Requirements: Students are advised that the Code of Virginia restrict who may legally provide childcare in Virginia.
+Most agencies require a criminal background check through the Virginia State Police Department and a child abuse or neglect check through the Virginia Department of Social Services before employment involving contact with young children.
+In addition, some childcare facilities and schools may require proof of specific vaccinations and health related tests for students to complete their supervised workplace experiences.

 Required Courses and Credits